-- 1. This policy applies to all members of the Indiana University community, including: - a.
-All students - b.
-All academic appointees, staff and part time (hourly) employees
+I. This policy applies to all members of the Indiana University community, including:

-2. Other university policies and codes related to misconduct remain in effect for complaints of misconduct other than discrimination, harassment and/or sexual misconduct.
+- A. All students - B. All academic appointees, staff and part time (hourly) employees - C. All others while on Indiana University property, including employees of third-party vendors and contractors, volunteers, and visitors, and others while involved in an off-campus Indiana University program or activity. - II.
+Other university policies and codes related to misconduct remain in effect for complaints of misconduct other than discrimination, harassment and/or sexual misconduct.
 However, any report or complaint of misconduct that includes elements of the covered behaviors below may be addressed in accordance with this policy and its related complaint resolution procedures.